-Such genetic heterogeneity as in (b) above has particular implications for an insurance market in which there is a moratorium on the use of genetic information in underwriting.
-These are now common, but differ in whether they allow a family history of a genetic disorder to be used (as in the United Kingdom) or not (as in Sweden).
-In the U.K., the three moratoria that have been implemented by the Association of British Insurers (ABI) have banned the use of DNA-based test results except for very large amounts of cover.
-Strictly, this could mean that a person who is shown by such a test not to be a mutation carrier should still pay the premium appropriate for his or her family history, but in practice such a 'clear' test result will be used.
+Moratoria are now common but differ in whether they allow a family history of a genetic disorder to be used (as in the United Kingdom) or not (as in Sweden).
+In the United Kingdom, the three moratoria that have been implemented by the Association of British Insurers (ABI) have banned the use of DNAbased test results except for very large amounts of coverage.
+Strictly implemented, this would confine the underwriter to knowing (f) above; they would be forbidden to ask questions from whose answers they could learn (a)-(e).
+As a consequence a person who had been tested and proved not to be a mutation carrier could not reveal this and would have to pay the premium appropriate for his or her family history.
+In practice this strict avoidance of using test results is not enforced, and a "clear" test result will be taken into account.
 This appears to be an unobjectionable use of genetic information where it is to the applicant's benefit.
-We will call this a 'lenient' moratorium.
+We will call this a "lenient" moratorium.

-Genetic heterogeneity, however, means that a genetic test often will not resolve a family history into a simple yes/no outcome, but place the tested individual somewhere within a broader spectrum of possibilities, including being a carrier of a mild or severe gene mutation.
+Genetic heterogeneity, however, means that a genetic test often will not resolve a family history into a simple yes or no outcome, but place the tested individual somewhere within a broader spectrum of possibilities, including being a carrier of a mild or severe gene mutation.
 Then, it need not be the case that the premium rate appropriate for someone with a family history of overt symptoms of a disorder will be lower than that for carriers of a milder form of mutation.
-(Note that we refer here to mutations in different genes, but the same question could arise in respect of different mutations within the same gene.)
-A carrier of such a milder form of mutation, identified by a genetic test, could then apply the same logic and argue that, since the result would be to their benefit, their genetic test result should be used to allow them a lower premium rate, yet still higher than standard.
-Thus, just because insurers would be prepared to acknowledge 'clear' genetic tests, and that out of the best of intentions, the use of adverse test results in underwriting could appear through the back door.
-This would present significant problems for a 'lenient' moratorium.

-We show in this paper that this is not just a theoretical possibility: APKD is an example.
+A carrier of such a milder form of mutation, identified by a genetic test, could then apply the same logic as is applied to "clear" tests in practice and argue that, since the result would be to their benefit, their genetic test result should be used to allow them a lower premium rate, yet still higher than standard.
+Thus the use of adverse test results in underwriting could appear through the back door.
+This would present significant problems for a "lenient" moratorium, but we will show in this paper that it is not just a theoretical possibility: APKD is an example.